SupeR19902/x720/README.md

  * Support from either geekworm or suptronics.com is total crap (geekworm... removing my comments on your youtube videos... really... and lying to your customers to sell, sell, sell...)
  * Very, very crappy hat... damages really fast with power outages
  * Had to implement my own software

+ * No wall mount holes in case
  * Case becomes static...
+ * Case Pi microusb has a big X with a circle... instead of closing it up
+ * Case seales up the 5v output from the hat

 ##### Pros #####

  * If it works it works for more then 8 hours on batteries... (but so does a powerbank) but you can use the battery monitor workaround to save shutdown making it somewhat an ups... almost.
  * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi 3b)
+ * Like the case (when I am not touching it see last con)

 ##### Conclusion #####